Christone "Kingfish" Ingram

 Christone "Kingfish" Ingram (born January 19, 1999) is an American blues guitarist and singer from Clarksdale, Mississippi, United States, who became a well-known performer as a teenager.
 His debut album, Kingfish, was released in May 2019.
-In addition to his own albums, musicians he has recorded with include Eric Gales, Buddy Guy and Keb Mo.
-He has shared the stage with well-known blues artists and younger blues musicians such as the Tedeschi Trucks Band, Samantha Fish, Bob Margolin, Eric Gales, Mr sipp, Rick Derringer, Guitar Shorty and Buddy Guy.
+In addition to his own albums, musicians he has recorded with include Eric Gales, Buddy Guy, Ally Venable and Keb Mo.
+He has shared the stage with well-known blues artists and younger blues musicians such as the Tedeschi Trucks Band, Samantha Fish, Bob Margolin, Eric Gales, Mr. Sipp, Rick Derringer, Guitar Shorty and Buddy Guy.

-One of his earliest influences is Muddy Waters.

 Background

 Early life

-Christone Ingram was born to Princess Pride and Christopher Ingram of Clarksdale, Mississippi, in 1999.
+Christone Ingram was born to Princess Pride and Christopher Ingram of Clarksdale, Mississippi in 1999.
 His mother is a first cousin to country musician Charley Pride.

 His extended family sang and played music in church.
-Ingram grew up attending gospel music performances, and while still young got up to join groups, though without any competency.
-He listened to and learned from music by Robert Johnson, Lightnin' Hopkins, B.B.
-King, Muddy Waters, Jimi Hendrix, Prince and others.
+Ingram grew up attending gospel music performances and while still young got up to join groups, although without any competency.
+He listened to and learned from music by Robert Johnson, Lightnin' Hopkins, B. B. King, Muddy Waters, Jimi Hendrix, Prince and others.